-Marking twenty years since artist, writer and performer Vaginal Davis made Berlin her home, Gropius Bau presents the first comprehensive solo exhibition of her work in Germany.
+Marking twenty years since artist, writer and performer Vaginal Davis made Berlin her home, Gropius Bau presented the first comprehensive solo exhibition of her work in Germany.
 In her expansive oeuvre, punk meets glamour, queer activism meets Black counter-culture and resistance meets desire.
-Vaginal Davis: Fabelhaftes Produkt features large-scale installations, paintings, video and film works, zines, writing, music and performances, offering an overview of Davis’ practice and artistic collaborations.
+Vaginal Davis: Fabelhaftes Produkt featured large-scale installations, paintings, video and film works, zines, writing, music and performances, offering an overview of Davis’ practice and artistic collaborations.

 Vaginal Davis, Downtown, 1993